-Do not use the mute function as a switch off as the hearing instrument still draws current from the battery in this mode.
+Do not use the mute function as an off switch as the hearing instrument still draws current from the battery in this mode.

 Tamper-resistant battery door (optional)

 A special battery door may be installed with your hearing instrument which protects against unintended operation of the battery door and battery.